bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/monitor.rst

 Services
 ^^^^^^^^

-The **Services** pages allows you to monitor some critical indicators of external services your |ivy-engine| communicates with:
+The **Services** pages allows you to monitor some critical indicators of external services your Axon Ivy Engine communicates with:

 - **Email**: Number of mails sent, execution time to send mails.
 - **System Database**: Number of open and used connections, number of transactions and errors, transaction processing time.